-If you have a sprained ankle, you’re not alone as this is one of the most common types of injuries doctors see.
-Alongside being painful and swollen, it may be hard to move the foot properly.
-The good news is that there is a lot of self-care advice out there to help, and most injuries can heal well by themselves within several months.
+A sprained ankle is one of the most common types of injuries doctors see.1 Alongside being painful and swollen, it may be hard to move the foot properly.1 The good news is that there is a lot of self-care advice out there to help, and most injuries can heal well by themselves within several months.2

-Strains, also referred to as a pulled muscle, can also appear in the feet where the muscles have been overstretched or torn.
+Strains, sometimes referred to as a pulled muscle, can also occur when foot muscles have been overstretched or torn.3

-Symptoms of a sprain or strain will depend on the severity of the injury, but can include:
+Symptoms of a sprain or strain will depend on the severity of the injury, but can include:2

 Sprains and strains happen when too much force is applied to a muscle.
 Carrying out weight-bearing activities, physical activities beyond your ability, and failing to properly warm up before exercise can all increase the risk of damage.

-You can self-manage most sprains and strains by taking a PRICES approach (Protect, Rest, Ice, Compression, Elevation and Support) and avoiding HARM (Heat, Alcohol, Running, and Massage) in the first 48-72 hours after injury.
+You can self-manage most sprains and strains by taking a PRICES approach in the first 48-72 hours after injury (Protect, Rest, Ice, Compression, Elevation and Support) and avoiding HARM (Heat, Alcohol, Running, and Massage).

-- Heat from hot baths, saunas and heat packs for 72 hours.
-Heat stimulates blood flow which increases bruising and inflammation.
+Heat from hot baths, saunas and heat packs for 72 hours.

-- Massage for 72 hours as it could increase bleeding and swelling.
-Gentle massage after this period may be soothing.
+Massage for the first 72 hours, as it could increase bleeding and swelling